ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 240.
 Electrical Engineering Fundamentals (3)

-Prerequisites: PHYS 220B/L and MATH 250.
-Corequisite: MATH 280 or ECE 280 or ME 280.
-Recommended Corequisite: ECE 240L.
-Introduction to the theory and analysis of electrical circuits; basic circuit elements, including the operational amplifier; circuit theorems; dc circuits; forced and natural responses of simple circuits; sinusoidal steady state analysis; and the use of a standard computer …
+Prerequisites: PHYS 220B, PHYS 220BL and MATH 250.
+Corequisites: ECE 280 or MATH 280 or ME 280; ECE 240L for ECE, ME, and MSE majors.
+Introduction to the theory and analysis of electrical circuits; basic circuit elements, including the operational amplifier; circuit theorems; dc circuits; forced and natural responses of simple circuits; sinusoidal steady state analysis; and the …

 ECE 240L.
 Electrical Engineering Fundamentals Lab (1)

-Prerequisites: MATH 250; PHYS 220B/L. Corequisite: ECE 240.
+Prerequisites: MATH 250; PHYS 220B and PHYS 220BL.
+Corequisite: ECE 240.
 Introduction to the practical aspects of electrical circuits, analysis and design.
 Lab includes experiments on resistive circuits, operational amplifiers, network theorems, first and second order circuits, dc meters, passive filters, resonant circuits and RC active filters.
 Several experiments emphasize the design process.
-3 hours lab per week.
+3 hours lab per …

 ECE 280.
 Applied Differential Equations in Electrical Engineering (3)